Above the Law (group)

-Above the Law was an American hip-hop group from Pomona, California, founded in 1989 by Cold 187um, Lay Law, KMG the Illustrator, Go Mack, and DJ Total K-Oss.
+Above the Law was an American hip-hop group from Pomona, California, founded in 1989 by Cold 187um, KMG the Illustrator, Go Mack, and DJ Total K-Oss.

 Biography

 In 1989, the group signed with Eazy-E's Ruthless Records.
 While there, the group became an additional influence in pioneering with N.W.A.
 Their first album on Ruthless, 1990's Livin' Like Hustlers, featured a guest appearance from N.W.A and production from Dr. Dre.
 Above the Law member Cold 187um worked closely with Dre on production, and the two influenced each other.
 The songs "Murder Rap" and "Untouchable" became minor hits from the album.
 "Murder Rap" later appeared in the 2008 film Pineapple Express, and the song "Freedom of Speech" was also featured in the 1990 movie Pump Up the Volume and its soundtrack album.
 In September 1990, members of Above the Law clashed with Ice Cube and his posse, Da Lench Mob, during the annual New Music Seminar conference.

 The group's first album, Livin' Like Hustlers, was released in 1990.
 This album, which came out before Dr. Dre's The Chronic, featured a similar G-Funk sound.
 Cold 187um has claimed that he was the first to pioneer the G-Funk style and that Dr. Dre's new sound was largely inspired by his work on that album.
 In 1994, the group released Uncle Sam's Curse, their last album on Ruthless Records.
 It included the minor hit "Black Superman".

 Above the Law would have been N.W.A. if N.W.A. never existed.